coloradical/SummitPlan/TESTING.md

 ## Vision Statement
 We want to make it easier for mountain enthusiasts to find the perfect 14er for their outing, and to ensure the safety and education of new climbers.

+## Automated Tests
+Explanation and Screenshot (see above)

+## User Acceptance Tests
-Automated Tests: Explanation and Screenshot (see above) User Acceptance Tests: Copy of at least three UAT plans
+Copy of at least three UAT plans